 Epson has joined forces with National Geographic to promote the protection of the world’s permafrost – the frozen ground beneath the Earth’s polar regions – in its newly launched ‘Turn Down the Heat’ campaign.

 The campaign comes as scientists predict the world’s permafrost will thaw entirely by 2100, drastically changing ecologies, raising global sea levels, and releasing over 950 billion tonnes of methane into the atmosphere.
 Together, Epson and National Geographic aim to raise awareness of how people can reduce their own impact of global warming, from homes to offices and other businesses.
+You may check this out to know more about organizations that have been helping the fight against climate change.

 ‘Turn Down the Heat’ is fronted by National Geographic Explorer Dr. Katey Walter Anthony.
 He oversees arctic observatories in Alaska and Russia to monitor the long-lasting impact of climate change.
 Her pioneering research into permafrost protection is featured in a series of videos, infographics, and online content in collaboration with Epson and National Geographic and can be found at heatfree.epson.com.